Neel7780/Synapse-26/README.md

 - `app/page.tsx` — public home page entry
 - `app/admin/layout.tsx` — admin-specific layout and middleware
 - `utils/supabase/` — Supabase client and server helpers

-### More Information

-If you need a walkthrough of any specific area (auth flow, payments, admin tables, or component patterns), open an issue or request a guided code tour.

 ---

 This README was updated to reflect the repository layout and provide actionable setup and development guidance.